mare-imbrium/rigel/README.md

 You may press Enter on a class to see its documention.
 Pressing ENTER over a method in the right will fetch its details.

+M-x gives a Ctrl-P like list displaying classes, and one can filter from them and select just as one does with Ctrl-P. Pressing "/" in the classes list, also lets you type in a string to search from.

 You may mark classes with an upper case alphabet (vim style by pressing 'm' in the left list) and access them directly using single-quote.
 Several classes have been bookmarked such as Array, String, Hash, File.
 You may place more in a file named "~/.rigel.conf" in the form: